mattermost/docs/source/developer/dev-setup-compiling.rst

   ``cd ~/go/src/github.com/mattermost/platform``

+The first time that you use the ``make run`` command can take a substantial amount of time depending on your machine's processor speed and memory size, and on the speed of your network.
+If you are developing in a VM, make sure that the VM has at least 2G of memory assigned to it.

 Useful Make Commands
 --------------------

 make run
-  Starts the Docker container, compiles the server and client code, and makes Mattermost available at http://localhost:8065 on the machine that you ran this command on. make test
+  Starts the Docker container, compiles the server and client code, and makes Mattermost available at http://localhost:8065 on the machine that you ran this command on.
+The first time that you use this command, the MySQL, PostgreSQL, and Inbucket Docker images are downloaded and installed. make test
   Runs the unit tests for server and client. make test-server